dproctor/personal-website/books.md

 - Life Together (Dietrich Bonhoeffer)
 - The Woman Behind the New Deal: The Life of Frances Perkins, FDR'S Secretary of Labor and His Moral Conscience (Kirstin Downey)
-- Bowling Alone: The Collapse and Revival of American Community (Robert D. Putnam)
 - Deaths of Despair and the Future of Capitalism (Angus Deaton and Anne Case)
 - Genius Makers: The Mavericks Who Brought AI to Google, Facebook, and the World (Cade Metz)